NGDeployio/Docs/README.md

 Teams on ngDeploy allow app creators to delegate promotions and environment configurations.

 ## Premium features
-There are a number of benefits to upgraded apps.
+There are a number of benefits to upgrading apps.
 For example HTTPs, Custom domains, and Caching with KeyCDN.

 ### HTTPs
 Once the application is promoted, we can setup the HTTPs by visiting the Setup page.